 We continue to hold it in our awareness, without judgment or adding fuel to the fire, until it passes.
 It’s as if we create a safe container in which this emotion can play itself out.
 Once it’s played itself out, we can determine what we want to do about the situation that provoked the anger.
 And, as often as needed, we can repeat the mindful holding of the emotion.

-The result of long-term practice is that our emotional responses are more regulated, less charged.
-We become comfortable with allowing ourselves to feel emotions and come to trust that we are bigger than them.
-This generates a steadiness that helps us cope when big emotions arise.
+The process described above can be applied to all emotions.
+And the result of long-term practice is that our emotional responses become more regulated, less charged.
+We grow more comfortable with allowing ourselves to feel emotions, because we come to trust that we’re bigger than them.
+This generates a reliable steadiness that helps us cope more skillfully whenever big emotions arise.

 Mindfulness-Based Stress Reduction

-It began with Jon Kabat-Zinn’s Mindfulness-Based Stress Reduction (MBSR).
-This is an 8-week course that teaches people how to use mindfulness to alleviate stress, anxiety, depression, and pain.
-Some of these courses are now available online for free.
+Jon Kabat-Zinn’s Mindfulness-Based Stress Reduction (MBSR) introduced the first systematic mindfulness intervention for mental health.
+This 8-week course teaches people how to use mindfulness to alleviate stress, anxiety, depression, and pain.
 MBSR training has been associated with brain changes that reflect positive emotional states and emotional regulation.
+Thankfully, some of these courses are now available online for free.

 Mindfulness-Based Cognitive Behavioral Therapy